shastrykrithi/knuth-spring-tyro/README.md

 # TYRO Application
-This is a Medium Clone Application developed on JAVA / MAVEN / SPRING BOOT (Version 2.3.5)
+This is a Medium Clone Application developed on JAVA / MAVEN / SPRING BOOT (Version 2.3.5) This is a platform where one can write blogs, post articles, read articles from other users, follow users and also follow topics.
+Also get notified when some other users follows you, when your followed user posts article and when you follow some topic or follow a user.
 ## Requirements
 1. Java 1.8 and above
 2. Maven 4.0.0 and above